1. Scope and Definitions

 a) The buyer’s rights due to material defects are subject to the condition of proper inspection and complaint (inspection and complaint obligation according to § 377 HGB).

 b) We are entitled, at our discretion, to remedy the defect either by repair or by delivering a defect-free item (subsequent performance).
-Only if subsequent performance fails may the buyer reduce the purchase price or, at their choice, withdraw from the contract.
-Our obligation to bear the expenses necessary for the purpose of subsequent performance or for the return of the replaced item, in particular transport, travel, labor, and material costs, is excluded in any case if the expenses increase because the purchased goods were moved after delivery to a location other than the buyer’s commercial establishment as the recipient, unless the relocation corresponds to the intended use of the item.
-The buyer’s right under § 439 (3) BGB to demand reimbursement of the necessary expenses for removing the defective item and installing or attaching the repaired or delivered defect-free item is limited to 150% of the purchase price of the goods in defect-free condition or 200% of the defect-related depreciation.
-The buyer’s right to claim damages remains unaffected by the above provisions.
+Only if the subsequent performance fails may the buyer reduce the purchase price or, at their discretion, withdraw from the contract.
+Our obligation to bear the expenses necessary for the purpose of subsequent performance or for the return of the replaced item, in particular transport, travel, labor, and material costs, is excluded in any case insofar as the expenses increase because the purchased goods were transported after delivery to a location other than the buyer’s commercial establishment as the recipient, unless the transport corresponds to the intended use of the item.
+The buyer’s right under § 439 para.
+3 BGB to claim the necessary expenses for removing the defective item and installing or attaching the repaired or delivered defect-free item is limited to 150% of the purchase price of the goods in defect-free condition or 200% of the defect-related depreciation.
+The buyer’s right to damages remains unaffected by the above provisions.

 c) Recourse claims according to § 445a BGB are only available to the buyer if we are responsible for the defect.
-If the buyer is held liable by a customer for subsequent performance, recourse claims against us only exist if the buyer has given us the opportunity to perform subsequent performance.
-Recourse claims are also only available to the buyer if we would not have been entitled to refuse subsequent performance ourselves.
-Only subsequent performance expenses that have led to successful subsequent performance are subject to recourse.
-If the buyer has taken back the goods or the customer has reduced the purchase price, recourse claims against us only exist if the buyer could not have averted the return or reduction by subsequent performance.
+If the buyer is claimed for supplementary performance by a customer, recourse claims against us only exist if the buyer has given us the opportunity to perform supplementary performance.
+Recourse claims are also only available to the buyer if we would not have been entitled to refuse supplementary performance ourselves.
+Only supplementary performance expenses that have led to successful supplementary performance are subject to recourse.
+If the buyer has taken back the goods or the customer has reduced the purchase price, recourse claims against us only exist if the buyer could not have averted the return or reduction by supplementary performance.
 The amount of the buyer's recourse claim is limited to the net purchase price of the affected goods.

-d) In cases of intentional or grossly negligent breaches of duty, for damages resulting from at least negligent injury to life, body, or health, for claims under the Product Liability Act, as well as for assurances (guarantee within the meaning of § 276 paragraph 1 BGB) or warranty (§ 443 BGB) or in cases of fraudulent concealment of the defect (§ 444 BGB), the statutory provisions on limitation periods apply.
+d) In cases of intentional or grossly negligent breaches of duty, damages resulting from at least negligent injury to life, body, or health, claims under the Product Liability Act, as well as in cases of assurance (guarantee within the meaning of § 276 paragraph 1 BGB) or warranty (§ 443 BGB) or fraudulent concealment of the defect (§ 444 BGB), the statutory provisions on limitation apply.
 All other warranty claims of the buyer expire after one (1) year.
 The same applies to:

-- Claims due to legal defects with the following exception: Without prejudice to sentence 1, claims due to a defect that exists in a third party's real right, on the basis of which the surrender of the purchased item can be demanded, expire after five (5) years.
+• Claims due to legal defects with the following exception: Notwithstanding sentence 1, claims due to a defect that exists in a third party's real right, on the basis of which the return of the purchased item can be demanded, expire after five (5) years.

-- Recourse claims, provided the end customer is not a consumer.
-In these cases, the suspension of the limitation period according to § 445b paragraphs 2 and 3 of the German Civil Code (BGB) is also excluded.
+• Recourse claims, provided the end customer is not a consumer.
+In these cases, the suspension of the limitation period according to § 445b paragraphs 2 and 3 BGB is also excluded.

-e) For any necessary repair, the buyer must provide us with the information required for fault diagnosis and correction, if necessary upon request.
-In the case of on-site subsequent performance, we must be given unhindered access to the defective goods.
+e) For any necessary rectification, the buyer must provide us with the information required for error diagnosis and correction, if necessary upon request.
+In the case of on-site supplementary performance, we must be given unhindered access to the defective goods.

-f) If the buyer asserts a claim for subsequent performance and it turns out that no claim for subsequent performance exists (e.g., user error, improper handling of the goods, absence of a defect), the buyer must reimburse us for all costs incurred in connection with the inspection of the goods and the subsequent performance, unless the buyer is not responsible for our involvement.
+f) If the buyer claims supplementary performance from us and it turns out that there is no entitlement to supplementary performance (e.g., user error, improper handling of the goods, absence of a defect), the buyer must reimburse us for all costs incurred in connection with the inspection of the goods and the supplementary performance, unless the buyer is not responsible for our involvement.

-g) A guarantee for the continued freedom from rust of the goods during storage or transport cannot be assumed due to possible condensation, even if special greasing or special packaging types have been agreed upon.
+g) A guarantee for the continued rust-free condition of the goods during storage or transport cannot be assumed due to possible condensation, even if special greasing or special packaging types have been agreed upon.

 10. Limitation of Liability